Abeeway/configuration_manager/README.md

 * `LOKI__ENABLEREQUESTRESPONSELOGGINGON4XXAND5XX`: boolean value (true or false) defaulted to false.
 When true, 400 and 500 HTTP Error are logged with full context.

+## Setup

+Once deployed, the tool will have to be setup.
+To help customer in this step, we make available setup files in the [setup repository](setup/).
+You should download the last avalaible setup file, and use the configuration management tool to import it.
+A few second later, all hardware / firmware / parameter_sets / default configurations will be loaded in your database so that you will be able to define your own configuration and apply them to any device.

 ## Limits